 Academia meets Practice

 The Master of Applied Sciences or MASc is a particular postgraduate programme.
-This starts with the fact that it can only be studied with the E.H.E.
-EurAka herself and not with one of the Accredited Partner Institutes.
-A next specialty is that the programme covers only four taught modules, but relies heavily on an extended Master's thesis or investigative project paper.
-But what is the Master of Applied Sciences?
+A specialty of this E.H.E.
+EurAka Master's programme is that it is formed of four taught modules only, but emphasises an extended Master's thesis or investigative project paper, which trains those skills informed decision-making needs.
+What precisely is the Master of Applied Sciences?

 ‘The Master of Applied Sciences (MASc) program is a research-based program that provides advanced knowledge and practice in a chosen area of specialization, developing the skills for conducting research in this area, plus a thesis satisfactorily defended.’